David7ce/karchsys/README.md

 There are various options to install the system:

 ### Option 1.
 Run archinstall with preconfigured files (easy way)

+> Note: You can run `archinstall` and select your preferred options, or `archinstall --script guided` which pre-selects options.

-`archinstall --config <path> --disk-layout <path> --creds <path>`, the path can be a remote URL or a local file.
+Also you can use archinstall with preconfigured files with `archinstall --config <path> --disk-layout <path> --creds <path>`, the path can be a remote URL or a local file.

-Note: `archinstall --script guided` will perform a guided installation and `archinstall` will let you select from options.

-A) Run archinstall with the configuration of this repository:
+A) Run archinstall with preconfigured files from GitHub:
 `archinstall --config https://raw.githubusercontent.com/David7ce/karchsys/main/archisntall-config/config.json --creds https://raw.githubusercontent.com/David7ce/karchsys/main/archisntall-config/creds.json --disk-layout https://raw.githubusercontent.com/David7ce/karchsys/main/archisntall-config/disk-layout.json`

-B) Run archinstall with the configuration of the files in your machine (you can download the files on the usb):
+B) Run archinstall with the pre-configured files on your machine (you can use the files on the Live USB):
 `archinstall --config /var/log/archinstall/config.json --creds /var/log/creds.json --disk-layout /var/log/archinstall/disk-layout.json`

-Note: you can also run `archinstall` and select your preferred options

 ### Option 2.
-Execute the script "karchsys.sh" from this repository or do it manually (review the script)
+Execute the script "karchsys.sh" (review the script)

 A) Download the script file with curl and execute it: `curl -sL https://raw.githubusercontent.com/david7ce/karchsys/master/karchsys.sh | bash`